MakeSchool-Tutorials/Make-Chat-Tutorial/P06-Changing-The-Channel/content.md

 })
 ```

 Check out your application.
 Everything should now be working as it should!
+Great work!

 # What now??